Travel Alerts & Warnings

 - Follow the Department of State on Facebook and X/Twitter.

-- Review the Country Security Report for Grenada.
+- Review the Country Security Report for Gabon.

 - Prepare a contingency plan for emergency situations.
 Review the Traveler’s Checklist.